js6450/Creative-Coding-SP21/projects.md

 ### Week 6: Library

 Create a small sketch that uses a library to enahnce a sketch.
-For example, use the DOM to create sliders or buttons for interfaces, use peasycam to navigate a 3D space, use p5.scribble to mimic hand drawn images, etc etc etc.
+For example, use the DOM to create sliders or buttons for interfaces, use p5.sound to create an audio visualization, or use p5.scribble to mimic hand drawn images, etc, etc, etc.

 ### Midterm